Azure/bicep-types-k8s/generated/kubernetes/core/v1/types.md

 ## IoK8SApiCoreV1VsphereVirtualDiskVolumeSource
 ### Properties
-* **fsType**: string: Filesystem type to mount.
+* **fsType**: string: fsType is filesystem type to mount.
 Must be a filesystem type supported by the host operating system.
 Ex. "ext4", "xfs", "ntfs".
 Implicitly inferred to be "ext4" if unspecified.
-* **storagePolicyID**: string: Storage Policy Based Management (SPBM) profile ID associated with the StoragePolicyName.
+* **storagePolicyID**: string: storagePolicyID is the storage Policy Based Management (SPBM) profile ID associated with the StoragePolicyName.
-* **storagePolicyName**: string: Storage Policy Based Management (SPBM) profile name.
+* **storagePolicyName**: string: storagePolicyName is the storage Policy Based Management (SPBM) profile name.
-* **volumePath**: string (Required): Path that identifies vSphere volume vmdk
+* **volumePath**: string (Required): volumePath is the path that identifies vSphere volume vmdk

 ## IoK8SApiCoreV1WeightedPodAffinityTerm
 ### Properties